Stranger960/Skillbox_SearchEngine_cpp/README.md

 and builds an inverted index from them.
 An inverted index is a data structure where, for each word in a collection of documents, the corresponding list contains all documents in the collection where that word occurs.
-After processing data are then stored in a map *freqDictionary* and used later text quick searches.
+After processing data are then stored in a map *freqDictionary* and are used later for text quick searches.

 - *SearchServer*  ...